STAR-RG/practical_testing_book/testregression/flakytests.md

 waitFor message_to_be_sent
 ```

 *   **Concurrency**: Just like the async wait problem, other issues related to concurrency also have great impact in causing tests to be flaky.
 These generally derive from the developer not being mindful of the order in which the operations are being executed by the different threads.
-This can be settled by adding a synchronization block or making sure the execution order of  threads is being obeyed.
+This can be settled by adding a synchronization block or making sure the correct execution order of  threads is being obeyed.
 ![](../assets/concurrency.jpg)
 In the case presented in this figure, the threads are modifying a shared list.
 When we try to check if an element of the list is equal to a certain value “x”, depending on which thread modified it last the outcome can be different, causing this code to behave non-deterministically.